What’s your current Christmas Cheer quotient? Is your merry heart singing Joy to the World? Or has the Grinch stolen all your joy?

 Maybe you’ll even end up starting a new tradition!

-The Gift of PURPOSE
+with the Gift of PURPOSE

 The Grinch hated Christmas!
 The whole Christmas season!